Robust Energy System Design via Semi-infinite Programming: Acknowledgements

-During the preparation of this work, Moritz Wedemeyer used Grammarly to correct grammar and spelling and improve the writing style.
+During the preparation of this work, M.W. used Grammarly to correct grammar and spelling and improve the writing style.
 After using this tool, all authors reviewed and edited the content as needed and take full responsibility for the content of the publication.